smckech/lordcephei.github.io/pages/extbfield.md

 **[Click here for image](http://lordcephei.github.io/images/graph2.png)**

 As the top figure shows, the total energy _E_ has a minimum near, but not exactly at B=0\.
 This shows that there are some slight errors in the LDA calculation (in an exact self-consistent LDA calculation _E_ should be minimum at exactly B=0).
 _E_ is smooth in the interval (−0.01, 0.01) Ry, as the figure shows.
-The behavior is somewhat unsmooth near B=−0.01 Ry, and is a discontinuity or near discontinuity is evident near B=0.01 Ry.
+The behavior is somewhat unsmooth near B=−0.01 Ry, and its discontinuity or near discontinuity is evident near B=0.01 Ry.
 That means numerical differentiation ∂E/∂B is a bit problematic, particularly outside the (−0.01,0.01) interval.
 Nevertheless we can perform it.
 In the bottom figure, _M_−_M_(B=0) and ∂E/∂B are plotted respectively as a function of B as dashed lines+circles, and a solid line.
 The two curves track fairly well, though ∂E/∂B is noisy; nor is _M_(B) particularly smooth.

 We can obtain χ from the slope ∂_E_/∂B. There is some uncertainty in the calculation since _M_ is not particularly smooth (note in particular that (∂E/∂B)<sub>+</sub> and (∂E/∂B)<sub>−</sub> are a little different).